-At $V_b=-0.1$ eV, the ISD surface looks less-contrast in the STM image compared to the zero bias case, due to the decreasing V-$d_{z^2}$ and increasing V-$d_{xz,yz}$ in DOS.
+At $V_b=-0.1$ eV, the ISD surface looks less-contrast in the STM image than the zero bias case due to the decreasing V-$d_{z^2}$ and increasing V-$d_{xz,yz}$ in DOS.
 For the SD surface, all the atomic sites show similar brightness due to the small DOS peaks of V-$d$ and Sb-$p$ near $-$0.1 eV.
 At $V_b=-0.4$ eV, both ISD and SD surfaces show a 1$\times$1 honeycomb pattern.
-The honeycomb feature reflects the top Sb layer (Sb1 and Sb2), although V is comparable to Sb in DOS.
+The honeycomb feature reflects the top Sb layer (Sb1 and Sb2), despite that V is comparable to Sb in DOS.

-We note that STM images of RbV$_3$Sb$_5$ and CsV$_3$Sb$_5$ (see SM \cite{SM}) share similar features as those of KV$_3$Sb$_5$.